-The existing bridge file management system records indicate that BF75380 at PH077-2 consisted of a SPE having an in-service date of 1961 (the size of the SPE was not identified), with a 15.8 m deck height.
+The existing bridge file management system records indicate that BF75380 at PH077-2 consisted of a 1.8 m diameter SWSP having an in-service date of 2014.

-PH077-2 was repaired in 2012 with a new culvert pipe, and there was some mention of a slide at the site at that time.
+PH077-2 was repaired in 2012 with a new culvert pipe installed in 2014, and there was some mention of a slide at the site at that time.
 The soil conditions identified from 2 test holes drilled through the highway as part of the 2012 design indicated a predominant clay fill embankment, overlying a stratified predominant clay deposit, overlying glacial clay till near Creek level.
-The submitted As-Built drawings indicates that the new pipe was a 157 m long x 1.8 m dia.
+The submitted As-Built drawings indicated that the new pipe was a 157 m long x 1.8 m dia.
 SWSP spanning beneath the highway, containing horizontal and vertical elbows, and which also contained a 1.2 m diameter vertical access manhole located 34 m downslope of the highway centerline.
 A drawing note described the installation methodology as "Installed SWSP by augering and jacking through the existing road fill, backfill of culvert ends and other typical details in accordance with Std Drawing S-1418-03".
-Another drawing note indicated
+Another drawing note indicated "Organic, and soft/yielding materials removed from existing slope failures prior to backfilling."